-4. (Optional) If necessary, use Apple's /sbin/fibreconfig tool to modify port speed and topology.
+4. (Optional) For the Apple HBA, use Apple's /sbin/fibreconfig tool to modify port speed and topology if necessary.
 See the man page for details.

 The CXFS fabric_dump tool can also be of use in verifying Fibre Channel fabric configuration.
 See "CXFS Commands on Mac OS X" on page 62.